globus/action-provider-tools/docs/source/setting_up_auth.rst

 For information on the library's components, read the :doc:`toolkit documentation<toolkit>`.

-To see a few sample Action Provider implementations head over to the :doc:`examples page<examples>`.
+To see a few sample **action provider** implementations head over to the :doc:`examples page<examples>`.